 Any normal person would feel any or all of those things if encountering a potentially life-threatening situation.
 Your subconscious mind takes over in a millisecond to protect you from the perceived danger.
 Your logical, rational, creative brain function shuts down and your entire neural system is now in a state of high alert.
 You cannot move forward.
 Your instinct is to stop or retreat.

 Now look again.
 That thing up there isn’t moving.
 You look closer, strain your eyes a little, put on glasses even, to see it a little clearer.
 Focus.
 What is it?
 Is it a fallen tree branch, or is it a snake?
 Your physiological response is telling you it’s a snake, but now you are really looking at it you are not so sure.
 Take a step closer, it’s a bit scary still but…wait a minute…it really isn’t moving.
 Closer now you can clearly see that it is indeed a tree branch, the shadows from the foliage giving it a lifelike dimension.
 You see it for what it really is, breathe a sigh of relief, and you step past it going on with your journey.

-What then, if we had such a strong physical response to what we "thought" was a snake, do we conjure up in our bodies when we have such an array of fearful thoughts and beliefs constantly triggering us?
-The answer of course is a drip fed cocktail of toxic stress hormones that keeps us paralyzed and exhausted, sick and tired.
+What then, if we had such a strong physical response to what we “thought” was a snake, do we conjure up in our bodies when we have such an array of fearful thoughts and beliefs constantly triggering us?
+The answer, of course, is a drip-fed cocktail of toxic stress hormones that keeps us paralyzed and exhausted, sick and tired.
 We suffer adrenalin fatigue and reduced brain function.
 Loss of focus, creativity, ambition, patience and the ability to empathize.
 We suffer reduced immunity, digestive disruption, effects on the menstrual cycle, plus many more conditions that are the damaging effects of stress and fear on the female mind and body.
-Our mind is such a powerful force that it can create a full physical chain reaction based on a perception.
+Our mind is such a powerful force that it can create a full physical chain reaction based on perception.
 WOW!